brainsum/generator-brainsum-drupal/generators/app/templates/README.md

 Don't forget to add dependencies for each libraries, and attributes for files
 like: `minified`, `external`, `async` and so on.

-Furthere more we don't want to be aggregated these libraries by Drupal, so you will need to add `{preprocess: false}` too.
+Further more we don't want to be aggregated these libraries by Drupal, so you will need to add `{preprocess: false}` too.

 Example for them: